 4. Take as much time as you can to explore Australia.
 If you're coming here, it's a big country and it takes time to see it (like Diane mentioned) Don't try to cover too much ground if you've only got a little bit of time.
 You might want to choose just a few things to do (depending on your preference - eg. surf, reef, outback, cities etc)

 PS.
-Sounds like you don't like the take off & landing part, so if you do a direct flight, you wont have to do this so often anyway! over 5 years ago
+Sounds like you don't like the take off & landing part, so if you do a direct flight, you wont have to do this so often anyway! almost 6 years ago